-- 9.02.2 In order to maintain the rural character in a number of areas of the Municipality, the implementing zoning by-law will impose higher standards for minimum frontage requirements along these roads. - 9.02.2.1 All access from Municipal roads will meet any relevant safety standards for site lines, entrance sand operational requirements. - 9.02.2.2 In the "built-up" areas of the Municipality, it is the policy of this Plan to take measures to protect such residential areas from undesirable truck or other heavy traffic.
+- 9.02.2 In order to maintain the rural character in a number of areas of the Municipality, the implementing zoning by law will impose higher standards for minimum frontage requirements along these roads. - e) Municipal or Provincial road standards (i.e. Ministry of Transportation's minimum maintenance subsidy standards) and adequate storm drainage will be a minimum requirement for any private road before it is assumed by a public agency and for any new road set out in a plan of subdivision. - 902219.2.4 All access from Municipal roads will meet any relevant safety standards for site lines, entrance sandand operational requirements. - 90222 In the "built up" areas of the Municipality, it is the policy of this Plan to take measures to protect such residential areas from undesirable truck or other heavy traffic.

-9.03 Private and Non-Maintained Public Roads
+9.039.3 Private and Non-Maintained Public Roads

-- 9.03.1 The Municipality does not support development on lands that do not front directly on a publicly maintained year round road except in accordance with the provisions of 9.02 and 9.03.6. - 9.03.2 There are a large number of existing properties, particularly along the shorelines of recreational water bodies that are accessed by private roads located on rights-of-way and other public lands.
+- 9.03.19.3.1 The Municipality does not support development on lands that do not fronthave lot frontage directly on a publicly maintained year round road except in accordance with the provisions of 9.02 policies contained in Sections 8.01.6 and 9.03.6. - 9.03.29.3.2 There are a large number of existing properties, particularly along the shorelines of recreational water bodieswaterbodies that are accessed by private roads located on rights-of-way and other public lands.
 The standards of these roads vary considerably and they may not accommodate any or all forms of emergency vehicles including fire, police and ambulance.
-Residents who access their properties by means of a private road should be aware that the Municipality can not ensure the delivery of emergency services along these private roads.

-The Municipality will identify properties that do not have frontage on a publicly maintained, year round road in the implementing zoning by-law to make it clear where emergency service limitations may exist.
+Residents who access their properties by means of a private road should be aware that the Municipality can not cannot ensure the delivery of emergency services along these private roads. - 9.3.3 The Municipality will identify properties that do not have lot frontage on a publicly maintained, year round road in the implementing zoning byZoning By-law to make it clear where emergency service limitations may exist.